MeltwaterArchive/storyplayer/v2/modules/shell/fromShell.md

 * `$screenName` is the name you assigned the process when you called _[usingShell()->startInScreen()](usingShell.html#startinscreen)_
 * `$details` is a plain old PHP object containing all of the current details

-We may add additional information into `$details` in the future, but we expect to keep it backwards-compatible, so that it is safe to use this inside your own Prose modules.
+We may add additional information into `$details` in the future, but we expect to keep it backwards-compatible, so that it is safe to use this inside your own Storyplayer modules.

 Here are the current details available: